celialeddy/Insight_Data_Challenges/README.md

 Design and execute a method to identify topics within the reviews.
 For each topic, find a robust means of assigning a score to each hotel in that topic.
 For each of the ten hotels, what recommendations would you make to their general managers?

+## Costly Conversion

+You sit inside the product team at Symantec, which sells a cyber security software for $39 across a variety of devices.
+Revenue has been flat for some time, so the VP of Product would like to experiment with the effect of increasing the price.
+Your team designed an experiment to measure the effect of doing so.
+In the experiment, 66% of the users have seen the old price ($39), while a random sample of 33% users were shown a higher price ($59).

+The experiment has been running for some time and the VP of Product is interested in understanding how it went.
+She would like to learn key insights about what drives conversion rate.
+She'd like a recommendation of what price to sell the software at, and for you to quantify the cost of the experiment and whether you could have done it in shorter time.
+Would you have designed the experiment differently, why or why not?